64kramsystem/personal_notes/rust.md

 - a type whose size can’t be known at compile, but it's required, e.g. recursive types;
 - data size constitutes a performance problem (if copied);
-- owning a value when a trait is required, without forcing it to be of a specific type
+- owning a value when a trait is required, without forcing it to be of a specific type.

+Generic usage:

 ```rust
 {